mmarius/montreal-things-to-do/README.md

 - Walk up Mont-Royal.
 - Biking along the Lachine canal.
+- Botanical Garden is open at night during fall with a light show: [Gardens of Light](https://calendrier.espacepourlavie.ca/gardens-of-light)
 - Montreal is famous for its murals (wall art).
 There are some guided tours!
 - A crowdsourced map of the vibe of each neighborhood: [HoodMaps Montreal](https://hoodmaps.com/montreal-neighborhood-map).